 I love Thai red curry dishes, so when I saw this chiang mai noodles recipe for making in our Thermomix, I knew it was one I wanted to make...and we weren't disappointed!
 On making it for the first time, I added 4 tablespoons of Thai red curry paste, which gave a lovely heat that had developed even more when we had the leftovers a couple of nights later.
-I think next time we'll make it with 5 tablespoons of the paste though!
-The fresh bean sprouts, spring onions and coriander garnishes also gave a lovely fresh crispness to the finished dish.
+The fresh bean sprouts, spring onions and coriander garnishes also give a lovely fresh crispness to the finished dish.

-This recipe is definitely on our list of ones to make again...and I might even make my own curry paste next time!
+This recipe is definitely on our list of ones to make over and over...and I might even make my own curry paste!

 If you don't have a Thermomix and would like to try making this recipe, please scroll down for the Non-Thermomix Instructions I have suggested.